axelcournac/Repeats_elements/README.md

 ## Filtering of the data

-We first assigned to each correct read the restriction fragment of the associated HiC experiement.
+We first assigned to each correct read the restriction fragment of the associated HiC experiment.
 We used a C code assignment.c.
 All the genome is put into memory for faster code execution.
-The file frag_hindiii_chrALL.dat1 (a copy is present in the repository data) contains the restriction map of the genome for the assoicated enzyme.
+The file frag_hindiii_chrALL.dat1 contains the restriction map of the genome for the assoicated enzyme (a copy is present in the repository data).
 The map was done using the tool restrict from emboss (http://emboss.bioinformatics.nl/cgi-bin/emboss/restrict).

 The code assignment.c makes several filters on the reads:
-- It can filter a range of sizes of the DNA segments to the reads to be considered valid.
+- It filters a range of sizes of the DNA segments to the reads to be considered valid.
 This range must correspond to the range that the sequencer accepts.
 For example, we put it at [200 pb - 500 bp].
-- It can filter reads according to the distance between the start of the read and the next restriction site: reads too clothed of the restriction site could be non valid alignments.
+- It filters reads according to the distance between the start of the read and the next restriction site: reads too clothed of the restriction site could be non valid alignments.
+- It filters reads belonging or not to the same chromosome.

 To use the assignment.c, compile it and simply execute it:
 ```bash